FouadEAF/school_management/backend/README.md

 ### Contributing

-Fork the repository
+- Fork the repository
-Create a new branch (git checkout -b feature-branch) Make your changes
+- Create a new branch (`git checkout -b feature-branch`)
+- Make your changes
-Commit your changes (git commit -m 'Add some feature') Push to the branch (git push origin feature-branch) Create a new Pull Request
+- Commit your changes (`git commit -m 'Add some feature`)
+- Push to the branch (`git push origin feature-branch`)
+- Create a new Pull Request

 ### License